litmuschaos/litmus-go/contribute/developer-guide/README.md

 ## Steps to Bootstrap a Chaos Experiment

-The artefacts associated with a chaos-experiment are summarized below:
+The artifacts associated with a chaos-experiment are summarized below:

 - Submitted in the litmuschaos/litmus-go repository, under the experiments/*chaos-category*/*experiment-name* folder